An adaptation of Chris Stewart's original. It's a great "fish-catching" pattern!

 There are times when a plain black or black & brown will do the job best, especially with large brown trout.

 Chris Stewart has stated that he feels a Black with Brown combination is far more effective than black alone.
-For Northeastern streams I would agree.
+For Eastern trout streams I would agree.
 But in the West a plain black bugger makes a good imitation of a large black stonefly nymph.

 The Killer Bugger has to rank very high with most Tenkara fishermen.
 I get constant orders for them and have personally had great success with them.
 One of these often garners a bite during a frustrating "match-the-hatch" situation.